strategineer/personal-website/content/books/2024-05-20/index.md

 date: 2024-05-20
 params:
   isbn13: "9781786693907"
-  series: "Dogs of War"
+  series: Dogs of War
   series_order: "1"
   year: "2018"
+slug: "9781786693907"
+star_rating: 5
 title: Dogs Of War
-star_rating: 5
 ---

 Adrian Tchaikovsky strikes again.
 Human animal hybrids with developing consciousness.
 Check.
 Hive mind consciousnesses.
 Check.
 Empathy porn.
 Check.

 I might enjoy Dogs of War more than Children of Time?
 It's more efficient and covers many of the same themes with many more interesting characters.